BeastPleasure/TheFoodApp/README.md

 ## Description

-This project is the clone of a food delivery service app, similar to UberEats, etc.
+This project is a clone of a food delivery service app, similar to UberEats, etc

-* Front End Only
+* Front End Only:

-* Tailwind CSS
+- Tailwind CSS
-* Javascript
+- Javascript
-* HTML
+- HTML
-* API (somewhat)
+- API (somewhat)

 * Some functionality

 ## Available Scripts